thonghdang/nodeJS-practice/README.md

 # nodeJS_practice
-This repository is used to store my learning Node JS programs.
+This repository stores my learning for Node JS.

 Some tutorial videos can be found at these links: